Abdulk077/Abdulk077/README.md

 - 👋 Hi, I’m @Abdulk077
 - My name is Abddul wadud khan nick name is abdul
 - 👀 I’m interested in ...programing, i want to have more and more knoledge about different kind of language and utility and stuf
-- 🌱 I’m currently learning ...
-Dsa by kunal kushwaha
+- 🌱 I’m  learned DSA
 - 💞️ I’m looking to collaborate on ... i know c and python , and knowledge in java if you think i can hel you or assist you ask me
 - 📫 How to reach me ... i have different social media account or  my email Goldenboyabdul123@gmail.com / khanabdulwadud3@gmail.com